Why Savings Rates Are So Low in America — And What It Reveals About Consumer Debt

 This type of data matters for Article #58 because it shows that the difficulty of saving cannot be separated from household pressure.
 If more people have difficulty paying bills and fewer can get through one month without income, then low savings cannot be explained only by a preference for consumption.
 It also involves vulnerability, timing, cost of living, and the shrinking distance between income and obligation.

 Recognized authors in behavioral finance also help explain this mechanism.
-Richard Thaler, in his work on mental accounting and economic behavior, including Mental Accounting Matters from 1999, explains that people do not treat all money as perfectly interchangeable.
+Richard Thaler, in his work on mental accounting and economic behavior, including Mental Accounting Matters, explains that people do not treat all money as perfectly interchangeable.
 They organize resources into mental categories, which can help with planning but can also create rigidity when the budget is tight.
 When every part of income already seems assigned to a specific bill, saving requires not only willingness, but a mental and material reorganization of the budget.

 In real life, this appears when the reader tells herself she will save money after the expensive month passes.
 Then the next month brings another expense.
 She decides to save after the card balance goes down.
 Then groceries, insurance, rent, or health care costs rise.
 She tries to start with a small automatic transfer.
 Then an unexpected bill forces her to pull the money back.
 Over time, the problem begins to feel personal, even when the pattern is structural.